Groundbreaking

-Groundbreaking, also known as cutting, sod-cutting, turning the first sod, or a sod-turning ceremony, is a traditional ceremony in many cultures that celebrates the first day of construction for a building or other project.
+Groundbreaking, also known as cutting, sod-cutting, turning the first sod, turf-cutting, or a sod-turning ceremony, is a traditional ceremony in many cultures that celebrates the first day of construction for a building or other project.
 Such ceremonies are often attended by dignitaries such as politicians and businesspeople.

-The actual shovel used during the groundbreaking is often a special ceremonial shovel, sometimes colored gold, meant to be saved for subsequent display and may be engraved.
+The shovel used during the groundbreaking is often a special ceremonial shovel, sometimes colored gold, meant to be saved for subsequent display and may be engraved.
 In other groundbreaking ceremonies, a bulldozer is used instead of a shovel to mark the first day of construction.
 In some groundbreaking ceremonies, the shovel and the bulldozer mark the first day of construction.
+In other places, this ceremony can be replaced by a "laying of the first stone" event.

+Meaning

+When used as an adjective, the term groundbreaking may mean being or making something that has never been done, seen, or made before, "stylistically innovative works".

 History

-Groundbreaking ceremonies have been celebrated for centuries in an attempt to begin the construction of a property, thanking those who made it possible.
+Groundbreaking ceremonies have been celebrated for centuries to begin the construction of a property, thanking those who made it possible.
+Early ceremonies were rooted in religion.
 Though adapted to modern times, these ceremonies are still important to the construction industry.
-Early ceremonies were rooted in religion; by now, their basic foundations have still stood the test of time.

-Initially, some offerings/refreshments were also used to offer in such ceremonies, including;
+Initially, some offerings/refreshments were also used to offer in such ceremonies, including: